q-m/q-m.github.io/_project/2017-optical_nutrient_detection.md

 Alignment is important here, as there may be multiple columns with different values for e.g. 100g and portion.

+### Technology

+We prefer to use open source software, because it is better maintainable, but quality and performance is at least as important.

+### Training data

+There are pictures available of at least 10k products, including structured nutrient tables (which may or may not be literally what's being displayed, but should be close).
+This could be a training set for machine learning.
+There is currently no labeling of which images are showing what part of the product, or points/areas of interest.
+This could, of course, be done for a subset.

 ## Existing work